Keith975/IXD-256/Final Project/readme.md

 This project leverages a motion sensor to translate real human interactions into the game, enhancing the realism of the experience.
 By using the motion sensor, I can detect users' movements and synchronize them with the game character’s actions.
 Additionally, I aim to map interactions like reloading, shooting, and more.
 To heighten the immersive experience, I plan to add vibration feedback, making the gameplay even more lifelike.

 **Inspiration**
-The core of this project is to use a motion sensor to simulate the experience of flying a fighter jet.
-A HUD will display key information such as altitude, direction, and other essential data.
-This setup aims to create a realistic and immersive flight experience.
+The core of this project is to create a real immersive shooting experience.
+The following images demostrate how I want the final prototype to work.

 ![inspiration images](Inspiration.png)